icbat/api/README.md

 CurseForge API
 ==============
-This repository will soon be deleted.
+This repository is no longer used.
 Please see https://www.curseforge.com/docs/api for updated documentation.